Christian Yelich Player Props: Brewers vs. Angels

-The Milwaukee Brewers, including Christian Yelich (batting .242 in his past 10 games, with a double, a home run, four walks and six RBI), battle starting pitcher Reid Detmers and the Los Angeles Angels at American Family Field, Saturday at 7:10 PM ET.
+After going 0-for-4 in his last game, Christian Yelich and the Milwaukee Brewers face the Los Angeles Angels (who will start Jose Suarez) at 2:10 PM ET on Sunday.

-In his most recent game he had a one-hit showing (1-for-3) against the Angels.
+In his most recent game he had a hitless performance (0-for-4) against the Angels.

 Christian Yelich Game Info & Props vs. the Angels